 Dr. Gayatri Devi has focused her entire career on emphasizing brain health and quality of life in neurologic disease.

 Offering insight on neurologic illness with the BBC, CBS, NY Times, NPR, TIME and the Wall Street Journal, Dr. Devi has authored seminal books about brain health.
-These include “Estrogen, Memory and Menopause” (Alphasigma Press; 2000), “What Your Doctor May Not Tell You About Alzheimer’s Disease” (Time Warner Books; 2004), and “A Calm Brain” (Penguin Books; 2012).
-Her fourth book, “Spectrum of Hope: An Optimistic and New Approach to Alzheimer’s Disease and Other Dementias” (Workman, NY) is due out in November, 2017.
+These include “Estrogen, Memory and Menopause” (Alphasigma Press; 2000), “What Your Doctor May Not Tell You About Alzheimer’s Disease” (Time Warner Books; 2004), “A Calm Brain” (Penguin Books; 2012), and the “Spectrum of Hope: An Optimistic and New Approach to Alzheimer’s Disease and Other Dementias” (Workman; 2017).